StartArticlesThe Importance of ESG in the Trump Era

 c)The repeal of rules that required transparency from companies regarding socio-environmental impacts.

 The European Union (EU) has been one of the most active regions in creating rules to ensure that companies operate sustainably and responsibly.
-One of the main regulatory frameworks is the Corporate Sustainability Reporting Directive (CSRD), which requires companies to disclose detailed information about their ESG practices.
+One of the main regulatory milestones is the Corporate Sustainability Reporting Directive (CSRD), which requires companies to disclose detailed information about their ESG practices.

 In addition, there are other important rules: